Cinque Terre: Hike, Bike & Kayak

 Photo galleryPhoto 1 of 1

-Today we will see the best of the Portofino Peninsula!
-We first take a short walk through the historical centre of Santa Margherita Ligure, where we can also do some shopping for our lunch.
-We then start our walk into the hills and enjoy beautiful views across the bay.
-By late morning we reach Portofino, one of the most typical Ligurian seaside villages and a popular resort for jetsetters.
-We explore this charming village and take the stunning walk to the church lighthouse, where we can look back on the inlet of Portofino, a name that means 'fine harbour'.
-We then head uphill and take a break in the woods, which is a great spot to enjoy whatever picnic lunch that we may have prepared for ourselves.
-We then have some time free time to relax.
-Those who wish can join the leader for a walk back to Santa Margherita, others might opt to relax and return by boat or bus later in the afternoon.
-In the evening we all meet again for a farewell dinner in Santa Margherita, to celebrate our wonderful exploration of the Liguria region.
+Today, you'll see the best of the Portofino Peninsula.
+First, take a short walk through the historical centre of Santa Margherita Ligure, where you can also do some shopping for your picnic lunch.
+Then start a walk into the hills and enjoy beautiful views across the bay.
+By late morning, you will reach Portofino, one of the most typical Ligurian seaside villages and a popular resort for jet setters.
+Explore this charming village and take the scenic walk to the church, castle and lighthouse, where you can look back on the inlet of Portofino (the name of which translates into 'fine harbour').

 Departure from Santa Margherita